servactory/featury/README.md

   <a href="https://github.com/servactory/featury/releases"><img src="https://img.shields.io/github/release-date/servactory/featury" alt="Release Date"></a>
 </p>

-## For what?
+## Purpose

-Featury is designed for grouping and managing multiple features in projects.
+Featury is designed to group and manage multiple features within a project.
-You can use any ready-made solution or your own.
+It provides the flexibility to utilize any pre-existing solution or create your own.
-Feature is easily customizable to suit projects and their goals.
+It's easily adjustable to align with the unique needs and objectives of your project.

 [//]: # (## Documentation)